 A course planned to help students develop professional attitudes, understandings, and beginning skills necessary for meeting basic nursing needs of individuals.
 Rehabilitative and preventive principles emphasized, including family and community roles in health and illness.
-Includes introduction to nursing and fundamentals of pharmacy.
 Offered during the first semester.